Fair-credit borrowers may be able to get funds as fast as the next business day.

 The majority of BBB and TrustPilot customer reviews are mostly positive.
-BBB users gave it nearly 4 out of 5 stars, while with 94% of nearly 2,000 TrustPilot reviewers rating it as “Excellent.”
-They gave it an average 9.7 out of 10.
+BBB users gave it nearly 4 out of 5 stars, while 94% of nearly 2,000 Trustpilot reviewers rated it as “Excellent.”
+They gave it an average score of 9.7 out of 10.
 Most were happy with the relationships they’d developed with the OnDeck team.